 Children on the Autism Spectrum Learn and Develop.

 Some children on the Autism spectrum are effectively non-verbal when they reach school age.
 Others with higher-functioning Autism or Asperger’s Disorder may have a larger vocabulary than most of their peers, yet struggle to comprehend information that is abstract.
 Some children on the Autism spectrum learn best when they receive support within a mainstream classroom.
 Others need a setting structured around an intensive language and behavioral program.
 In most cases, educational objectives for a child on the Autism spectrum will encompass both functional skills, such as communication and social behavior, and academic learning.
 These objectives are recorded within an Individualized Educational Plan (I.E.P.) and monitored by the child’s case manager.
-Parents can play an important role in their child’s educational plan by attending school meetings and asking questions.
+Parents can play an important role in their child’s educational plan by attending school meetings, asking questions and advocating for appropriate services.

 Children with Autism Experience Love and Affection.

 If only more people could see the relationships that develop between children with Autism spectrum disorders and their families.
 This is one of the joys of working in a developmental clinic.
 In order to see the bond, however, one can’t be limited by the images of “relationship” that instinctively come to mind.
 Often the behaviors we associate with affection, such as a spontaneous hug or kiss, do not give children on the Autism spectrum a pleasant sensation.
 While it is normal for parents of children on the Autism spectrum to experience frustration when bonding does not occur in the typical way, other means are eventually found to experience emotional connection.
 Soothing interactions may involve listening to music, engaging the child with a favorite activity, playing together with a pet, or applying deep pressure to a part of the child’s body.